'Truly a marathon': How residents, businesses and town councils are intensifying the war against rats

 Other residents agreed that beyond what the authorities can do, residents themselves have a part to play in keeping rats at bay.

-Ms Zheng Ning, 29, who works in the beauty and wellness industry, said that she now rarely sees rats in Pasir Ris, but hopes fellow residents keep the environment clean, especially regarding food waste, to avoid attracting rats.
+Ms Zheng Ning, 29, who works in the beauty and wellness industry, said that she now rarely sees rats in Pasir Ris, but hopes fellow residents keep the environment clean, especially when it comes to food waste, to avoid attracting rats.

+"Even if the town council does so many things, if people don't take care of the environment, it's still going to be the same.

 WHAT THE AUTHORITIES ARE DOING

-Since April this year, the NEA has ramped up its enforcement against premises managers and owners whose poor practices provide fertile ground for infestations.
-These include lapses in refuse management, defects in refuse handling facilities, and the presence of burrows or nests.
+Since April this year, NEA has ramped up its enforcement against premises managers and owners whose poor practices provide fertile ground for infestations.
+These include lapses in refuse management, defects in refuse handling facilities and the presence of burrows or nests.

 "Relying on enforcement alone would be insufficient to mitigate rat infestations in the longer term," NEA said, pointing to the need for "upstream measures" such as proper refuse management and regular housekeeping to cut off food sources and areas where rats can hide and rest.

-The SFA, which oversees food safety at licensed establishments, said officers conduct regular safety inspections, reminding food operators to store ingredients in covered containers, dispose of rubbish properly, and to ensure establishments do not have food scraps.
+SFA, which oversees food safety at licensed establishments, said that its officers conduct regular safety inspections, reminding food operators to store ingredients in covered containers, dispose of rubbish properly and ensure the establishments do not have food scraps.

-In response to CNA TODAY's queries, the SFA said it has carried out more than 700 inspections across the hotspots of Pasir Ris West, Hougang and Tampines since 2024.
-While none of these checks uncovered rat-related lapses, enforcement actions were taken over other food safety violations.
+In response to CNA TODAY's queries, SFA said it had carried out more than 700 inspections across the hotspots of Pasir Ris West, Hougang and Tampines since 2024.
+None of these checks uncovered rat-related lapses, but enforcement actions were taken over other food safety violations.

 SFA also works closely with NEA and the respective town councils to carry out joint inspections, aiming to reinforce proper refuse handling and housekeeping as key preventative measures.